Bullying Prevention and Intervention Plan

-Interviews may be conducted by the Principal or designee, other Staff members as determined by the Principal or designee, and in consultation with the School counselor, as appropriate.
+Interviews may be conducted by the Principal or designee, other Staff members as determined by the Principal or designee, as appropriate.
 To the extent possible, and given his/her obligation to investigate and address the matter, the Principal or designee will maintain confidentiality during the investigative process.
 The Principal or designee will maintain a written record of the investigation.

 D. Determinations.
 The Principal or designee will make a determination based upon all the facts and circumstances.
 If, after investigation, Bullying or Retaliation is substantiated, the Principal or designee will take steps reasonably calculated to prevent recurrence and to ensure that the Victim is not restricted in participating in School or in benefiting from School activities.
 The Principal or designee will: 1) determine what remedial action is required, if any, and 2) determine what responsive actions and/or disciplinary action is necessary.